AbsaOSS/ABRiS/README.md

   to_confluent_avro(col("key"), keyRegistryConfig) as 'key, to_confluent_avro(col("value"), valueRegistryConfig) as 'value)
 ```
-After serialization the data are again stored in columns key and value, but now they are in avro binary format.
+After serialization the data are again stored in columns key and value, but now they are in Avro binary format.

 ## Other Features